 Inulin reaches the large intestine undigested, where it is fermented by certain bacteria.
 This stimulates the growth of beneficial bacteria, fights harmful bacteria. and inhibits the growth of fungi.
 As a result, it positively influences the microflora and keeps it in good health.
 (5) The complex carbohydrate Inulin occurs naturally also in ground chicory root, artichokes, dandelion root, asparagus, and black salsify.

-Do you want to include more high fiber foods into your diet?
-Then click through to check out the top 30 high fiber vegetables.
+Do you want to include more fiber-rich foods into your diet?
+Then click through to check out the top 30 vegetables with the most fiber.

 Why you might want to take it slow